bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    is an object representation of the html elements in a webpage.

 2. What is an event?

+    actions that occur to html elements

 3. What is an event listener?

+    a process in javascript that waits for an event to occur

 4. Why would we convert a NodeList into an Array?

+    to be able to use array methods

 5. What is a component?

+    a common sense set of behaviors used in applications

 ### Git Set up